-- 7(a) Precautions for safe handling: Not Applicable for Cast Iron Scrap as sold/shipped, however further processing (welding, burning, grinding, etc.) with the potential for generating high concentrations of airborne particulates should be evaluated and controlled as necessary.
+- 7(a) Precautions for safe handling: Not Applicable for Carbon Steel Beam as sold/shipped, however further processing (welding, burning, grinding, etc.) with the potential for generating high concentrations of airborne particulates should be evaluated and controlled as necessary.
+Obtain special instructions before use.
+Do not handle until all safety precautions have been read and understood.
+Use only outdoors or in well ventilated areas.
 Practice good housekeeping.
+Avoid breathing metal fumes and/or dust.
+Do not eat, drink or smoke when using this product.
 Cut resistant gloves and sleeves should be worn when working with steel products. - 7(b) Conditions for safe storage, including any incompatibilities: Store away from acids and incompatible materials.